fvishram/SRAYSScoreboard/docs/CUSTOMIZATION.md

 ## Settings Dialog

 SRAYSScoreboard features a comprehensive settings dialog that provides a centralized interface for all customization options.
-You can access this dialog in two ways:

-1. Press the F2 key while the scoreboard is active
+You can access this dialog by pressing the F2 key while the scoreboard is active.
-2. Right-click on the scoreboard and select "Settings" from the context menu

 The settings dialog is organized into three tabs: